Making a Skew Chisel

 Note – if you don’t have a slow speed grinder, I highly recommend grinding your bevels BEFORE heat treat.
 With the caveat that you only go most of the way and leave some material on the edge to prevent that overheating.
 Otherwise, you will spend more than a few hours with sandpaper and/or ruin some files trying to put full bevels on hardened steel.

 The slow-speed grinder allowed me to put consistent bevels on the edge as well as not over-heating the steel as I worked.
 The steel should never get too hot to touch after heat treating.
-If the hardened end turns blue, the heat treat in that spot is ruined and it will be soft.
+If the hardened end turns blue, the heat treatment in that spot is ruined and it will be soft.
 Keep a bucket of water handy and when it gets warm, just give it a quick dip.

 With the final edge on and knowing the skew edge is made of hardened steel it’s time for final assembly.
 First I covered the entire wooden handle with blue painters tape to prevent any errant epoxy ruining the finish.